cdsittampalam/documentation/docs/Qredo Network.md

 To allow external blockchains to have a record of a settlement transaction, the watcher service broadcasts the transaction to the external blockchains.
 There is also a corresponding transaction on the Qredo blockchain, which releases the change from the settlement back into Qredo.

-A crystallisation process (see section below) is also performed on Qredo blockchain to build an unsigned transaction.
+A crystallisation process (see section below) is also performed on the Qredo blockchain to build an unsigned transaction.

 Crystallisation
 ---------------